 What Are the Notary and Registry Fees?

-Notary and registry fees in Spain are regulated by law, so they don't vary wildly between notaries.
-They're based on the purchase price of the property, with a sliding scale that means you pay proportionally less on higher-value transactions.
+Notary and registry fees in Spain are regulated by law, so they do not vary wildly between notaries.
+They are based on the purchase price with a sliding scale, meaning you pay proportionally less on higher-value transactions.

 For typical La Linea purchases: